Uvacoder/uva-dashboard-vue/README.md

 ## Developing on the dashboard
 ### Developing a dashlet
 Take a look at the already developed dashlets.
 A dashlet is considered a component and should be completely isolated from other components.
-If you think the project or you dashlets would benefit from shared components, feel free to create a pull request for it!
+If you think the project or your dashlets would benefit from shared components, feel free to create a pull request for it!
 #### Making your dashlet obey the configured active times
 There is a module in src/helpers named activeChecker.js.
 As of now it contains one function: checkIfActive().
 This function will check if the current hour is inside one of the configured timespans and will return true if yes, and false if not.
 Your component most likey contains an interval, where you request data from an API or just refresh component data.
 I think the best way to make the component obey the active rule is to check for the checkIfActive() functions result and cancel the interval execution, if false is returned.
+TODO: I could imagine that the "requesting code" can be extracted from the components into a shared class, because at the moment the almost same code is implemented in every single component.

 #### Development Roadmap (feel free to contribute)
 - An **interactive shopping list component**, where users can add items to and remove items from.
 This should be done from another route of the webpage or via an app.
 The dashlet itself should not display any input components
 - Better setup: Make **components and properties configurable via a config file**.
 As of now users have to adjust actual code to configure their dashboard
-- **Common way to obay active times**: At the moment active times are checked via checking the helper function and canceling requests, if it returned false.
+- **Common way to obey active times**: At the moment active times are checked via checking the helper function and canceling requests, if it returned false.
 There should be a way to let the component obey these rules automatically (if a property is set)
 - Open for any ideas!

 ## Project setup